Harold Barrowclough: First World War

 In the early stages of the First World War, Barrowclough volunteered for service in the New Zealand Expeditionary Force (NZEF), enlisting as a private in January 1915.
 He showed leadership potential and within four months had been commissioned as a second lieutenant.
 He departed for overseas service in October 1915 having been promoted to lieutenant and posted to the New Zealand Rifle Brigade.
 He saw brief service during the Senussi campaign in the Middle East with the 2nd Battalion of the brigade.

 In 1916, with the Rifle Brigade now serving on the Western Front as part of the New Zealand Division, Barrowclough was regarded as an outstanding officer and in March was promoted to captain.
 Three months later he was appointed commander of a company in the battalion.
 In September 1916, he won a Military Cross for his actions during the Battle of the Somme when he led a party in an attack on a German strong point and linked up with the neighbouring British 47th Division.
 He was also awarded the Croix de Guerre for the same action.

 Wounded in the back in June 1917, he was invalided to England to convalesce.
 Upon recovery, he commanded reserve battalions at the NZEF bases in England.
 He returned to France in March 1918 as a temporary major and took up command of a company.
 By this stage of the war, he had been recommended for command of a battalion.
 In August 1918, he was promoted to the rank of lieutenant colonel and appointed commander of 4th Battalion, New Zealand Rifle Brigade.
 A month later, during the Hundred Days Offensive, he was awarded a Distinguished Service Order (DSO) for his leadership when dealing with a German counterattack near Havrincourt Wood.
+The citation for his DSO appeared in The London Gazette in January 1919 and reads as follows:

 In the capture of Le Quesnoy, the New Zealand Division's last action of the war, he led his battalion over the ramparts of Le Quesnoy.
 He was later mentioned in dispatches for his role in this engagement.
-While the New Zealand Division was on occupation duty in Germany, he coordinated an education program for its soldiers until he returned to New Zealand and was discharged from the NZEF.
+While the New Zealand Division was on occupation duty in Germany, he coordinated an education programme for its soldiers until he returned to New Zealand and was discharged from the NZEF.